eronoobos/BAR-Shard-LuaAI/README.md

 svn checkout http://imolarpg.dyndns.org/svn/branches/BAR  ~/.spring/games/BAR.sdd
 ```

-Add this mod as a dependency to Balanced Annihilation Reloaded's modinfo.lua, and change the mod's version to "shard" or something else, to differenciate it from the unmodified game version:
+In BAR.sdd/modinfo.lua add this mod as a dependency and change Balanced Annihilation Reloaded's version to "shard" or something else, to differenciate it from the unmodified game version:
 ```
 return {
   name='Balanced Annihilation Reloaded',